-An investment strategy might include a range of different elements, from pension savings to alternative savings and investment strategies.
-The key is to start planning early: planning is a continuous process and your financial plans should be monitored regularly, to ensure that they remain up-to-date and that you remain on course to achieve your financial goals.
+From pension savings to alternative savings, investment strategies are often made up of a range of different elements.
+Early planning is essential: this is a continuous process, and it is important to monitor your financial plans regularly, to ensure that they remain up-to-date and that you stay on course to achieve your financial goals.